 It sounds like one of the most complicated things EVER.
 And yes, in a way it can be.
 But it doesn’t need to be.
-I go back and forth with every story I work on with how I will plot it out.
+I change how I plot with every story I write.
 When I first started writing I was a full on “Pantser” or Discovery Writer.
 I had NO IDEA what I would be putting on the page before I got there.
 However over the years I have started planning out my stories more and more, particularly as they got more complicated (See Rebellion Book #2 in the Frituals Saga with 9 points of view…) So I have tested out several different ways of plotting.
 Some examples I have created worksheets for below that you can use. *NOTE This is the way I use these methods, you can take them and adapt them, use them all or NONE of them.
 It is your story, there is no one way to tell it.
-I personally will be doing a Three Act Story Structure this year.

 Definitions and Acronyms